doc-detective/doc-detective/README.md

 ## Check your test coverage

 You can check the test coverage of your documentation source files with the `runCoverage` command, specifying the source file or directory of source files with the `--input` argument.
 Doc Detective identifies potential areas of test coverage with file-format-specific regex, and supports CommonMark syntax natively.
-If you want to test coverage of a file with different syntax, update your the `fileTypes` object of your [config](https://doc-detective.com/reference/schemas/config.html) file accordingly.
+If you want to test coverage of a file with different syntax, update the `fileTypes` object of your [config](https://doc-detective.com/docs/references/schemas/config.html) file accordingly.

 ```bash
 npx doc-detective runCoverage --config .doc-detective.json --input doc-content.md